Baystate Medical Practices Physician and Advanced Practice Provider Well-Being

 Know When to Ask for Help

 We all know that healthcare and caring for patients is difficult and demanding work and can leave us feeling irritable, frustrated, overwhelmed and very sad and lonely at times.
 Part of the challenge is that we are so immersed in our work that it becomes difficult to recognize and respond to our own, very human, mental and emotional health needs.
+Another part of the challenge is our physician nature or “personality”.

-• We are committed and thorough and often find ourselves considering what else could be done or whether or not we have missed something in caring for our patients.
+• We are committed and thorough and often find ourselves considering what else could be done or whether or not we have missed something in caring for our patients. • As a group we tend to have an exaggerated sense of personal responsibility that makes it difficult for us to not be consumed by our work.

 • We have a survival mentality and believe things will get better.